Federation Council (New South Wales)

-The Federation Council is a local government area located in the Riverina region of New South Wales, Australia.
-This area was formed in 2016 from the merger of the Corowa Shire with its neighbouring Urana Shire.
+Federation Council is a local government area located in the Murray region of New South Wales, Australia, formed in 2016 from the merger of the Corowa Shire with neighbouring Urana Shire.

 The council comprises an area of 5685 km2 and covers the urban areas of Corowa and Mulwala and the surrounding cropping and pastoral region to the north.
 It is bounded to the south by the Murray River and the state of Victoria.

 At the time of its establishment the council had an estimated population of 12,602.

-The inaugural mayor of Federation Council is Patrick Bourke from Urana, elected by his fellow councillors on 26 September 2017.